Spray Cooling Effect

 In the sample experiment, a spray bottle designed to apply black fast-drying acrylic paint to wood, metal and plastic surfaces was used (Figure 1).
 A white painted chipboard was used as a pad.

 We apply the spray to a surface with low thermal conductivity and observe the temperature changes that occur due to evaporation of the sprayed liquid.
 As these are relatively rapid processes, where momentary inattention can be crucial, it is advisable to repeat the spray application several times in succession.

-The successful execution of the experiment is illustrated in the video below.
+A successful execution of the experiment is illustrated in the video below.